K-12 Education Subtraction and Credit

-Minnesota has two tax relief programs for families with children in kindergarten through 12th grade: the K-12 Education Subtraction, and the K-12 Education Credit.
-Both programs help lower taxes and may provide a larger refund. when you file your Minnesota Form M1, Individual Income Tax.
-Because the rules for the education credit and subtraction are so similar, this section will cover both tax areas.
+The Minnesota Department of Revenue has two tax relief programs for families with children in kindergarten through 12th grade: the K-12 Education Subtraction and the K-12 Education Credit.
+Both programs help lower taxes and may provide a larger refund when you file Form M1, Individual Income Tax.